by Dr. Lawrence Wilson

 This is a very fine line, however.
 The reason is that all alcohol contains poison.
 All caffeine is a stimulant, no matter how it is used.
 If the body chemistry is just perfect, maybe it can be handled, but if one is healthy, it will never tend to feel good.
 It will tend to feel like a poison to some degree.
 If one needs the nutrients it contains, perhaps it is not addictive, but it is never very healthful, and the risk of addiction is always present.

 The same can be said for most “bad’ habits, whether they be lying, stealing, too much sex, co-dependent relationships or even too much sleep, though that is usually just due to fatigue.

 ADDICTION HAS SOMETHING TO DO WITH MALADAPTATION

-By this I mean that addictions have to do with some disconnect or improper stress response that throws the body out of homeostasis.
+By this we mean that addictions have to do with a disconnect or improper stress response that throws the body out of homeostasis.
 This is one way of viewing addictions from the perspective of the stress theory of disease and general systems theory and cybernetics.

 RUNNING FROM REALITY

 All addictions are escapes from reality to a degree.

 ADDICTIONS SUBTLY INCREASE CHAOS IN THE

 BODY AT DEEP LEVELS, WHILE SEEMINGLY REDUCING CHAOS AT MORE SUPERFICIAL LEVELS